AP sources: White House aware of Russian bounties in 2019

 The National Security Council and the undersecretary of defense for intelligence did hold meetings regarding the intelligence.
 The Pentagon declined to comment and the NSC did not respond to questions about the meetings.

-Concerns about Russian bounties flared anew this year after members of the elite Naval Special Warfare Development Group, known to the public as SEAL Team Six, raided a Taliban outpost and recovered roughly $500 thousand in U.S. dollars.
+Concerns about Russian bounties flared anew this year after members of the elite Naval Special Warfare Development Group, known to the public as SEAL Team Six, raided a Taliban outpost and recovered roughly $500,000 in U.S. currency.
 The funds bolstered the suspicions of the American intelligence community that the Russians had offered money to Taliban militants and other linked associations.

 The officials told the AP that career government officials developed potential options for the White House to respond to the Russian aggression in Afghanistan, which was first reported by The New York Times.
 However, the Trump administration has yet to authorize any action.